andersmurphy/clj-tagsoup/README.md

 XML.
 The `:xml` keyword argument causes clj-tagsoup to take into consideration the XML header when detecting the encoding.

-There is one other options for parsing XML:

- * `parse-xml` just invokes `clojure.xml/parse` with TagSoup, so the output format is compatible with `clojure.xml` and is not the one described above.

 Installing
 -------